 Then the wig – it had smaller braids on the crown, and a very large center braid in the back.
 The center back braid took three hands!
 We advise starting with more hair and more time than you expect you’ll need – the big braids “eat up” the hair quickly!

 Once all of the pieces were styled, we got to try it on James, who was en route to ALEP, just an hour or so down the road.

 In both size and scope, this is one of the largest projects we’ve ever taken on.
 It was so much fun, with so many details to add in.
-While this is not a recreation or copy of any of the pieces seen in The Hobbit or Lord of the Rings movies, James wanted us to create a piece for him that would be at home in the fictional realms of Middle Earth.
-We hope this will be the first of many Epic Dwarf Beards and Wigs we get to create!
+This is not a recreation or copy of any of the pieces seen in The Hobbit or Lord of the Rings movies but it would be at home in the fictional realms of Middle Earth.

 Commissioning a Cosplay Wig

 Every wig or piece of facial hair we create is built from scratch and tailored to fit the wearer.
 When we build cosplay wigs ‘inspired by’ a character or source, we ask the client to pick an image they feel most closely shows how they want their piece to look.
 Some clients want their wig or facial hair to be a very accurate representation of that image, down to individual strands of hair and shape of the hairline.
 Others ask us to make changes so their piece suits their preferences or image of the character.